Jennifer Lopez Exposes Rock-Hard Abs In Tiny White Crop Top & Ripped Pants

 “Right now, they’re toying over venues such as The Bahamas, The Hamptons, Hawaii or even a private island.
 Money’s no object whatsoever and she’s willing to wait if it guarantees her the ultimate guest list.
 She figures this will be her final opportunity for a princess-style wedding, so she wants to go out with the ultimate bang,” another insider added.

-The marriage will be the fourth for JLO, who has previously been married to Ojani Noa, Cris Juddd, and Mark Anthony.
+The marriage will be the fourth for JLO, who has previously been married to Ojani Noa, Cris Judd, and Mark Anthony.
 She was also engaged to actor Ben Affleck, but the pair never made it down the aisle.

 Meanwhile, fans can see more of Jennifer Lopez’s life by following the singer on her social media accounts.